-NEW ORLEANS – The Association of Union Constructors (TAUC) on May 2 presented the first annual Joseph R. La Rocca Union Project of the Year Awards as part of its annual Leadership Conference.
+NAPA, CA – The Association of Union Constructors (TAUC) on May 19 presented the fourth annual Joseph R. La Rocca Union Project of the Year Awards as part of its annual Leadership Conference.

 The awards recognize outstanding work performed under labor-management cooperation and were named in honor of a true pioneer in the union construction industry.
 Joseph R. La Rocca served as Executive Vice President of TAUC’s predecessor organization, The National Erectors Association, from its inception in 1969 until his retirement in 1986.
 In addition, he also served as the first Impartial Secretary of the National Maintenance Agreements Policy Committee Inc. (NMAPC) and was instrumental in spearheading its creation and shepherding its unprecedented growth throughout the 1970s and 1980s.

 The impact Joe made on TAUC, and the industry as a whole is still felt today.
 His passion for the business and the people who are served by it are a vital part of his legacy.
 His philosophy was simple: you don’t just serve the contractors, the participating unions and/or the owner; your service is an even higher calling to the union construction industry as a whole.
 That is a true testament to his – and TAUC’s – approach to leadership, and the reason why this award is named in his honor.

 There are three award categories, for projects of:

 This year we were pleased to present two awards in the $5 million to $50 million and Above $50 million categories.

 The judges for this year’s awards were: • Jason Scollin, Black & Veatch; • Aaron Geiger, Alberici Constructors; Bill Cornett, GEM, Inc.; and Anthony Lancia, AGC of Missouri.